theotheu/users-and-groups/README.md

 Description
 ===========
-This demo is the solution of users and groups with sub documents.
+This demo is a demo with users and groups with sub documents, also known as joins in SQL.

 Setup
 =====